ShinJustinHolly3317/localstack-web/README.md

-# LocalStack SQS Web UI
+# LocalStack Web UI

-A lightweight web interface to browse and edit Amazon SQS queue attributes when using [LocalStack](https://github.com/localstack/localstack).
+A lightweight web interface to browse and edit Amazon SQS and SNS resources when using [LocalStack](https://github.com/localstack/localstack).

 ## Features

+- **Home page**: Choose between SQS and SNS dashboards
+- **SQS Dashboard**
-- List all queues running in your LocalStack instance
+  - List all queues
-- View queue attributes in a friendly table (akin to AWS console)
+  - View queue attributes in a friendly table (like AWS console)
-- Inline editing of writable attributes with validation
+  - Inline editing of writable attributes
-- Search bar & auto-refresh
+  - Search bar, auto-refresh, and sidebar message counts
   - Loader overlay and success toast for smooth UX
+- **SNS Dashboard**
+  - List all topics
+  - View topic attributes in a table
+  - See all SQS queues subscribed to each topic
+  - Search bar and resizable sidebar

 ## Getting Started

 ### Prerequisites

 - Node.js 16+
-- A running LocalStack container exposing SQS (default port **4566**)
+- A running LocalStack container exposing SQS and SNS (default port **4566**)

 ### Installation